giomvp/sqls/employees/queries.md

     avg_salary DESC;
 ```

+### Report 3
-3. Employee turnover rate:

-Reveals the rate at which employees are leaving the company, enabling the identification of potential problem areas.
+Employee turnover rate: Reveals the rate at which employees are leaving the company, enabling the identification of potential problem areas.

-**Answer:**
+**Result:**

-This query will return the total number of employees, the number of employees who have
-left the company and the turnover rate (expressed as a percentage).
-The query uses a left
-join to join the dept_emp table with a subquery that selects only the employees who are
-still working for the company (based on the to_date column being greater than or equal to the current date).
+This query will return the total number of employees, the number of employees who have left the company and the turnover rate (expressed as a percentage).
+The query uses a left join to join the dept_emp table with a subquery that selects only the employees who are still working for the company (based on the to_date column being greater than or equal to the current date).

-**sql**

 ```sql
 SELECT